handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_rpc.md

 552006b288266ab26fa30d9048b758a469a4101fd8235eff2384141ca5cf604d
 ```

-Create transaction createsending HNS to a given address without broadcasting it.
+Create transaction sending HNS to a given address without signing or broadcasting it.

 ### Params
 N. | Name | Default |  Description